cmss13-devs/cmss13/tgui/docs/tutorial-and-examples.md

 #### Splitting UIs into smaller, modular components

-You interface will eventually get really, really big.
+Your interface will eventually get really, really big.
 The easiest thing you can do in this situation, is divide and conquer.
 Grab a chunk of your JSX code, and wrap it into a second, smaller React component: